 “In fact, the vast majority of HOPE Hotline callers are not yet facing imminent foreclosure.
 They’re responsibly calling for help before they fall too far behind.
 Many are experiencing difficulty connecting with their mortgage servicer or lender to get back on track.
 And, they’re looking to HPF as an independent, trusted resource to be their advocate to their servicer or lender, or to offer frank, unbiased advice on next steps,” said David Berenbaum, Chief Executive Officer, HPF.

-Nearly three million homeowners who’ve called the HOPE Hotline since 2007 agreed to speak at no charge with a U.S. Department of Housing and Urban Development (HUD)-certified housing counselor about how to work with a mortgage servicer or lender to modify or refinance a delinquent mortgage; figure out how to get back on schedule; or even pull out cash equity in a home sale.
+More than two million homeowners who’ve called the HOPE Hotline since 2007 agreed to speak at no charge with a U.S. Department of Housing and Urban Development (HUD)-certified housing counselor about how to work with a mortgage servicer or lender to modify or refinance a delinquent mortgage; figure out how to get back on schedule; or even pull out cash equity in a home sale.

 Tens-of-thousands of victims of mortgage scams also called the HOPE Hotline to report illegal, up-front fees charged by con artists posing as mortgage-reduction negotiators.
 The HOPE Hotline passes these reports to local or national authorities for prosecution.
 Other homeowners called to understand how to avoid being a victim of a mortgage scam.